 Greece is the home to a number of acropolises or 'high cities', yet no visit to Greece would be complete without taking in the ancient splendor of the Acropolis of Athens.
 The Acropolis was first settled around 600 BCE and was inhabited continuously for centuries afterward.
-It is still the 'must see' attraction for all of Greece.
+It is still the 'must-see' attraction for all of Greece.

 The Acropolis is accessible only from the west as it is bordered by cliff faces in the other three directions.
 Visitors can either walk or arrange transport by lift to arrive at the Propylaea.
 The Propylaea, built between 437 and 432 BCE, is the monumental gateway to the Acropolis.
-The building consists of a main structure flanked by two wings.
+The building consists of the main structure flanked by two wings.
 Inside the buildings, Doric and Ionic columns divided the spaces.
 Lavishly painted walls or panels in the north building gave the entire structure its name.

 The three main temples on the Acropolis are all built upon the ruins of previous temples all dedicated to the city's patron goddess Athena.
 This is reflected by inscriptions found in pottery, vases and statuary from the archaic period that show the early period of the cult.

 The Temple of Athena Nike, constructed in approximately 420 BCE, is built in the Ionic style.
-Inside, the temple features an open air or amphiprostyle with a row of four columns placed in front of each wall.
+Inside, the temple features an open-air or amphiprostyle with a row of four columns placed in front of each wall.
 Three walls feature a different frieze of battle scenes while the east wall depicts a conference of the gods.

 The Erechtheion, constructed around the same time as the Temple of Athena Nike, is dedicated to the two main gods of Attica: Athena and Poseidon-Erechtheus.
 Divided into two main parts, the porch of Caryatids is featured on the south with a propylon to the north and a prostasis on the east.
 The frieze relief on the outside of the building (the wide central section part of the entablature depicts the birth of Erechtheus, better known as Poseidon.